balazsbotond/flume-deb-package/README.md

 Using Flume
 -----------

-Use the file `/etc/flume/flume-conf.properties` to configure your agent
+Use the file `/etc/flume/flume-conf.properties` to configure your agent.
+You can use the default settings (Sequence Generator Source and Logger sink) to quickly test a new installation.

 Start the service:

     service flume start

+Use `tail -f /var/log/flume/flume.log` to check if everything works correctly.
+If something went wrong, `/var/log/syslog` might also contain useful information.

 You can stop it with:

     service flume stop

-If something goes wrong, inspect the log at `/var/log/flume/flume.log`. `/var/log/syslog` might also contain useful information.